SSWConsulting/SSW.Rules.Content/rules/use-system-prompt/rule.md

 ![Figure: We can use the system prompt to make GPT unhelpful](unhelpful-assistant.png)

-For more information on system prompts, see [OpenAI's documentation](https://platform.openai.com/docs/guides/gpt-best-practices/strategy-write-clear-instructions).
+For more information on system prompts, see [OpenAI's documentation](https://platform.openai.com/docs/guides/gpt-best-practices/strategy-write-clear-instructions), or use their [playground](https://platform.openai.com/playground) to start testing your own!